eclipse-hono/hono/deploy/src/main/sandbox-k8s/readme.md

 The scripts need to be executed in the order of the numbers in the file names:

-1. Install Kubernetes: `./00-install-k3s.sh`.
+1. Install Kubernetes: `sudo ./00-install-k3s.sh`.
-2. Deploy the [cert-manager](https://cert-manager.io/): `sudo ./10-deploy-cert-manager.sh`.
-3. Request a public certificate from Let's Encrypt: `sudo ./20-create-certificate.sh` (creates the namespace "hono").
+2. Deploy the [cert-manager](https://cert-manager.io/) & request a public certificate from Let's Encrypt: `sudo ./10-deploy-cert-manager.sh $LE_EMAIL` (creates the namespace "hono").
-4. Deploy Hono: `sudo ./30-deploy-hono.sh`.
+3. Deploy Hono: `sudo ./20-deploy-hono.sh`.

 **NB:** Let's Encrypt has quite strict rate limits.
-Therefore the scripts `10-deploy-cert-manager.sh` and `20-create-certificate.sh` do not use the productive Let's Encrypt API by default.
-When the scripts are executed without parameters, the Let's Encrypt _staging_ API is used.
-After the retrieval of a certificate has been successfully tested, execute the scripts again with `--use-prod` as an argument to request a valid certificate from the productive API.
+Therefore the script `10-deploy-cert-manager.sh` does not use the productive Let's Encrypt API by default.
+After the retrieval of a certificate has been successfully tested, execute the script again with `production` as the second argument to request a valid certificate from the productive API.

 The scripts need to be executed with `sudo` because the Kube config is only readable by root.